psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 Pop'n Controllers report as digital controllers (ID byte 41h), but the left, right, and down d-pad controls are not connected to any physical buttons and are always reported as pressed (in the first transferred button byte, bits 5-7 are always 0).
 Pop'n Music games check these bits to determine if a Pop'n Controller is connected and will change the in-game controls accordingly if so.

+## Controllers - Densha de Go! / Jet de Go!
+Controllers
+Controllers used for Taito's Densha de Go! and Jet de Go! series.
+Unknown what method is being used by Densha de Go! games for detecting these controllers.

 ##   Controllers - Fishing Controllers
 The fishing rods are (next to lightguns) some of the more openly martial